jake-a-ward/prospect/README.md

-# prospect
-A simple Angular view library
+# prospect: A simple Angular view library

 prospect makes it easy to define views on your page that will listen for changes to the URL fragment and update accordingly.